 Structural leaders tend to be analytical thinkers whose strengths lie in improvement through procedural changes.
-Their approach is measured and methodical, and as a result, SOPs and process details are their friends.
+Their approach is measured and methodical, and as a result, Standard Operating Procedures and process details are their friends.
 Their employees appreciate the clarity around these processes and procedures, and they know exactly what is expected of them.

 On the other hand, structural leaders can easily become bogged down by the details, and they are sometimes seen as inflexible or “stuffy.”
 Because they spend so much time working out the finer details of the company’s processes, it’s often difficult for structural leaders to keep up with rapid changes to the company’s customers’ or employees’ needs.
 They run the risk of turning the company into a big, lumbering dinosaur while the competition passes it by.